-The firm has a track record of co-counselling with international firms – including Freshfields – and acting in Lebanese court proceedings relating to international arbitration.
+The firm has a track record of co-counselling with international firms and acting in Lebanese court proceedings relating to international arbitration.
 For example, it acted for Turkey in an action relating to the US$10 billion Libananco case at ICSID (in which Freshfields was counsel for the state).
-Comair-Obeid also appears as an expert on Middle Eastern law in international arbitrations – for instance, on Qatari law in an ad hoc dispute between an international security consultancy firm and its local partner.

-The firm has been involved in a number of oil and gas disputes in the MENA region.
-It says one highlight was being instructed as legal expert in a case between a consortium of oil and gas companies and a government entity where the amount in dispute exceeded US$820 million.
-Freshfields Bruckhaus Deringer and Three Crowns were acting as lead counsel.
+The firm has been involved in a number of oil and gas disputes in the MENA region, including acting as legal expert in a case between a consortium of oil and gas companies and a government entity where the amount in dispute exceeded US$820 million.
+Freshfields and Three Crowns were acting as lead counsel.

 Established in 1987, Obeid Law Firm is a full-service law firm operating in the Middle East and North Africa region from its headquarters in Beirut, Lebanon.
 The firm is widely recognised as one of the leading law firms in Lebanon and the Middle East, and holds widespread recognition among local and international legal practitioners.